Celebrating Patriotic Holidays

 “I like to see a man proud of the place in which he lives.
 I like to see a man live so that his place will be proud of him.” —Abraham Lincoln

-Students help complete this poem about the flag by choosing words from a word box.
+Complete each rhyme about the American flag by choosing words from a word box.